New World are running a bonus points offer for qualifying supermarket purchases.

 So, should I be earning Fly Buys points, or Airpoints Dollars?

-Before applying for a Clubcard, you should have a think about which points program is best for you.
+Before applying for a Clubcard, you should have a think about which points programme is best for you.

 The Club Deals discounts you earn in-store are the same regardless of the type of card you opt for.
-Both programs also offer the ability to pool points across multiple New World Clubcards.
+Both programmes also offer the ability to pool points across multiple New World Clubcards.

-Therefore in our view, the program you pick should be based on maximising your points earn towards flight redemptions.
+If you’re reading Point Hacks, then the programme you pick should be based on maximising your points earn towards flight redemptions.

-If your goal is to travel with just Air New Zealand, or you already have a significant Airpoints Dollars balance, then opting to earn Airpoints Dollars will probably be the better option .
+If your goal is to travel with Air New Zealand or their partners, then opting to earn Airpoints Dollars will probably be the better option.

-However if you want the flexibility to redeem on both Air New Zealand and a full range of other airlines, and a chance to still earn points on those bookings, then Fly Buys may be more favourable.
+However if you want the flexibility to redeem on both Air New Zealand and other airlines, albeit at full cost and not at any special partner rates, then Fly Buys may be more favourable.

 I am currently earning Fly Buys points and have decided that Airpoints Dollars are better for me (or vice versa).
 How do I switch?

-However don’t just swap between programs before each regular shop – each switch will tell New World to send you a new membership card.
+However don’t just swap between programmes before each regular shop – each switch will tell New World to send you a new membership card.

 Do I have to wait until I receive my Clubcard before I can start earning points?